 We have also established a ‘veterinarian / medication / supplemental feed’ fund to pay for non-routine costs, such as special medications and treatments to help maintain our horses’ soundness and comfort.
 For example, some of our horses required special medications, feed, shoeing, and supplements.
 If you’re interested in donating to this fund, indicate it on your check…for online donations, indicate this fund in your comments.
 Thanks!

 Our horses are extremely important to us and we follow horse industry (and PATH) standards in providing their care.
-We have earned the “Guardian” status by Equus Foundation, which indicates we follow best practices in caring for our horses.
-Only ten centers in the southeast have achieved this distinction.
+We have earned the “Guardian” status by Equus Foundation for several years in a row, which indicates we follow best practices in caring for our horses.
+Only a few centers in the southeast have achieved this distinction.
 Consider joining us to help us continue to provide excellent care for our horses!